-TECHNICAL ELECTIVES General Technical Electives 15^{25,4F-5} The purpose of the technical electives is to advance the scientific or engineering background of the chemical engineers.
-The technical electives program consists of a minimum of fifteen credits taken from the College of Engineering and the College of Arts and Sciences (see below).
-At least three of these courses (nine credits) must be at the intermediate level (generally 300-600).
+General Technical Electives

+The purpose of the technical electives is to advance the scientific or engineering ackground of the chemical engineers.
+The technical electives program consists of a minimum of nine credits taken from courses in the following list, normally three courses.
+At least two of these courses (six credits) must be at the intermediate level (generally 300-600).
 Students should select their technical electives in the spring of sophomore year to avoid scheduling conflicts.
-Students should formulate an academic plan for their technical and chemical engineering electives with the assistance of their academic advisor.
+Students should formulate an academic plan for their technical and chemical engineering electives with the assistance of their academic advisor

 The technical elective program is under constant review by the faculty.
 An updated list is available in the department office, and a formal mechanism exists to make substitutions for technical electives.
-The Technical Electives may be coupled with the Chemical Engineering Technical Electives to obtain a torbuical exponentation to obtain a technical concentration.
+The Technical Electives may be coupled with the Chemical Engineering Technical Electives to obtain a technical concentration.